eyzmeng/eyzmeng/README.md

 ## about Cain

-if you are like tboi Please email me about it!!!
+if you like tboi Please email me about it!!!

 i drew my cain in [Whiteboard Fox](https://r9.whiteboardfox.com/) :D